copyright

 Class Licensing Scheme for Collective Management Organisations (CMOs)

 A CMO is appointed by rights owners to manage the rights in their copyright works or protected performances.
 A CMO administers the licensing of rights, collection of royalties, and enforcement of rights on behalf of these rights owners.
 A CMO will then monitor the use of the works and performances, and collect licence fees on behalf of the rights owners.
+Users that need a licence to use one or more of such works or performances may obtain it from a CMO that administers the relevant rights, instead of approaching the various rights owners separately.

 The class licensing scheme aims to inspire confidence in the collective rights management ecosystem in Singapore by promoting qualities such as efficiency, accountability, transparency, and good governance.